Akkey01/CSGY-6513-Big-Data-Finals-Project/README.md

 ## 4. Installation and Running the Project
 1. Clone the repository:
 2. Download the data
-3. Run both of the ipynb file,by setting the correct path of data.
+3. Run all of the ipynb file, by setting the correct path of data.
 (Since data is too huge to upload it on github.)
+4. Run the dashboard_streamlit.py to see the live dashboard

 ---

 ## 5. File Structure
 ```
-├── big-data-project.ipynb  #Analysis and Forecasting
+├── big-data-project.ipynb  # Analysis and Forecasting
 ├── ridership-analysis.ipynb # Analysis
+├── dashboard_streamlit.py # Live Dashboard
 └── README.md            # This file
 ```